 The most common diseases of monsoon transmit in 4 major ways: mosquitoes, water, air, and food.
 Here’s all you need to know about them.

 Malaria – Malaria, caused by a parasite called Plasmodium, is a major threat to health during monsoon season.
 This season is the breeding season of the mosquitoes which act as the host to malaria-causing parasite.
 When an infected mosquito bites you, it releases the parasite into your bloodstream and within 48 to 72 hours, the parasite in the bloodstream starts to multiply, causing infected cells to burst open.
 Chills, fever, headache, and nausea are a few common symptoms of malaria noticed first.

 Dengue – Dengue is another type of mosquito-borne disease for which monsoons act as the breeding ground.
-It is caused by Aedes aegypti mosquito which breeds in stagnant water.
+The Aedes aegypti mosquito which breeds in stagnant water causes dengue.
 With the change in landscapes and urbanization, these dengue mosquitoes have adapted to our urban homes.
 Fever, headache, muscle aches, nausea, and vomiting are a few symptoms of dengue.

 Chikungunya – Chikungunya is caused by Aedes albopictus mosquito.
 Similar to dengue mosquitoes, these mosquitoes too breed in stagnant water and can bite you during the day as well.
-Sudden onset of fever and severe joint pains are the most commonly reported symptoms of chikungunya.
+The most common symptoms of chikungunya are sudden onset of fever and severe joint pains.

 How do you protect yourself from mosquito-borne diseases in monsoon?